jpreynat/test-repo/non-group-page.md

 # Non group page

-This page is isolated from Group 1 and Group 2.
+This page should stay isolated from Group 1 and Group 2.